Walshe Surname

 Walshe Last Name Statistics demography

-The religious adherence of those carrying the surname is principally Catholic (94%) in Ireland.
+The religious adherence of those carrying the Walshe surname is primarily Catholic (94%) in Ireland.

-In The United States those bearing the Walshe surname are 3.46% more likely to be registered with the Democratic Party than the national average, with 56.69% registered to vote for the political party.
+In The United States Walshe are 3.46% more likely to be registered with the Democratic Party than The US average, with 56.69% being registered with the party.

 The amount Walshe earn in different countries varies greatly.
 In South Africa they earn 74.43% more than the national average, earning R 414,504 per year; in United States they earn 19.79% more than the national average, earning $51,687 USD per year and in Canada they earn 15.22% more than the national average, earning $57,243 CAD per year.